OlimpiaZurek/react-form-app/README.md

 * [Setup](#setup)

 ## General Info
-Smple app with React on the front end side and connected with simple API written with Node.js.
+Simple app with React on the front end side and connected with simple API written with Node.js.
 ## Technologies

 Project is created with: